 - Risk-Ask yourself, how much of your retirement income will depend on markets, and how much is insured (e.g. provided from Social Security, pension or annuity)?
 Do you feel comfortable with this balance?
 If not, consider the annuity.
 If so, consider the lump sum.

 - Inflation-Unless the annuity payment carries a cost-of-living adjustment, you’ll lose purchasing power over time.
-A lump sum could be invested to include a prudent allocation of equities and TIPS (Treasury Inflation-Protected Securities) to help assets have a better chance of keeping up with inflation.
+A lump sum could be invested to include a prudent allocation of equities to help assets have a better chance of keeping up with inflation.

 What about both?

-You might choose to take a lump sum and then choose to use a portion of it to purchase a high-quality, immediate fixed annuity.
-One approach may be to aim to cover as much of your essential, fixed expenses as possible from Social Security or other forms of predictable and, if possible, guaranteed income sources, subject to the claims-paying ability of the issuing insurance company.
+You might choose to take a portion of the lump sum and one of your annuity payment options.
+Your approach may be to aim to cover as much of your essential, fixed expenses as possible from the annuity payments, Social Security or other forms of predictable and, if possible, guaranteed income sources and invest the portion of the lump sum for future use.
 For many retirees, this can increase comfort and confidence and help in managing other investments more flexibly, with a baseline of income in place.
 Consider your situation, however, and tolerance for managing market, longevity and other retirement risks.

 Your choice can have major financial impacts, so it's best to make a careful decision and seek a second opinion from a trusted financial adviser.
 At 80/20 Financial Services we are here if you need a second opinion.